MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/state-messaging-description.md

 > CMessageProcessor - Processed 1 message files in this batch, with 0 bad files.
 > Thread "State Message Processing Thread #0" id:5076 terminated normally

-The database processing component can be made visible by enabling SQL tracing.
-However, that doesn't help much here.
-So we must use the SQL profiler instead.
-The profiler gives us a hint of what's occurring behind the scenes - but not completely.
+The database processing component can be made visible by enabling SQL tracing, but it doesn't help much.
+We must use the SQL profiler instead.
+The profiler gives us a hint of what's occurring behind the scenes, but not completely.
 Several SQL stored procedures are responsible for processing state messages.
-Additionally, several tables in the database store the state messaging data.
+Besides, several tables in the database store the state messaging data.
 The stored procedures that do state message processing generally start with the name `spProcess`.
-There are many of these procedures.
+There are many of such procedures.

-The site server tracks state messages as they arrive.
-It can flag any missing messages and periodically request a resync, as necessary.
+The site server tracks state messages as they arrive, so it can flag any missing messages and periodically request a resync when necessary.
 State messages are important.
 You don't want to miss any.

 As state messages arrive, the unique ID is read and stored in the database.
 As processing continues, the data is regularly updated.
 If a gap is detected, that data is flagged and stored as missing state messages in the `SR_MissingMessageRanges` table.
 Ideally, this table will be empty.
 However, in production, you may see data in the table.
 This table helps track state messages that require a resync.